pgoron/scylla-operator/docs/source/scylla_cluster_crd.md

     * `dnsPolicy`: controls Scylla Pod DNS Policy.
 See [details](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-s-dns-policy).
 * `repairs`: Optional field.
 Repair tasks definitions.
 See `Scylla Manager settings` for details.
 * `backups`: Optional field.
 Repair tasks definitions.
 See `Scylla Manager settings` for details.
+* `multiDcCluster`: Optional field.
+Allow to configure multi data center cluster.
+This feature is only supported with hostNetworking enabled.
+See [details](https://docs.scylladb.com/operating-scylla/procedures/cluster-management/create_cluster_multidc/).
+    * `initCluster`: Optional field.
+Indicate if this cluster is the initial cluster.
+Init cluster rely on local seeds while non init one only rely on multi dc seeds during bootstrap and then on local seeds only.
+    * `seeds`: Optional field.
+List of seeds .

 In the Scylla model, each cluster contains datacenters and each datacenter contains racks.
 At the moment, the operator only supports single datacenter setups.